 Bariatric surgery is done in the hospital using general anesthesia.
 This means you're unconscious during the procedure.

 Today, most types of bariatric surgery are performed laparoscopically.
 A laparoscope is a small, tubular instrument with a camera attached.
 The laparoscope is inserted through small incisions in the abdomen.
-The tiny camera on the tip of the laparoscope allows the surgeon to see and operate inside your abdomen without making the traditional large incisions.
-Laparoscopic surgery can make your recovery faster and shorter, but it's not suitable for everyone.
+The tiny camera on the tip of the laparoscope allows the surgeon to see and operate inside the abdomen without making the traditional large incisions.
+Laparoscopic surgery can make recovery faster and shorter, but it's not suitable for everyone.

 Surgery usually takes several hours.
 After surgery, you awaken in a recovery room, where medical staff monitors you for any complications.
 Depending on your procedure, you may need to stay a few days in the hospital.